sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-nodeJS-example.md

 }
 ```

-This configuration sets the target to ESNext, enables ES module loading, and sets the output directory to dist.
-Then, create a `src` folder in the root directory of your project, along with a `index.ts` file
+Next, create a `src` folder in the root directory of your project.

-Create also a `src/` folder inside the root directory of your project.
-In there were are going to place all our code.
+Inside the `src` folder, create a `transfer.ts` file and an `index.ts` file.

-Create an `.env` file in the root directory of your project.
-Paste the following:
+Finally, because we are dealing with sensitive data such as a private key and an API key, we use environment variables to manage this data.
+Create a `.env` file in the root directory of your project.
+Paste in the following:

 ```
 PROVIDER_API_KEY=your_provider_api_key_here
 PRIVATE_KEY=your_private_key_here
 ```

-:::info
+Copy and paste (in quotations) the `Goerli` API key obtained from Infura or Alchemy, as well as the exported private key from MetaMask.

+:::danger
-  Remember that your private key should no be exposed.
-Hence, don't commit `.env` files.
-This just for your usage following this example.
+  Remember that your private key should **never** be exposed.
+Hence, **DO NOT** commit the `.env` file to GitHub.
+Exposing the private key could result in complete loss of your funds. **_For this example, please only paste in the exported private keys of a wallet that is designated for testing/development purposes_**.
 :::

 ### Usage

-To use the Sygma SDK in your Node.js project, you can import the necessary classes and functions from the `@buildwithsygma/sygma-sdk-core` package and ethers package.
-Here's an example of how to transfer ERC20 tokens between two Ethereum networks:
+#### Imports and environment variable checks

+We will begin by importing the necessary classes and functions from the `@buildwithsygma/sygma-sdk-core` and `ethers` packages.
+We also import the `dotenv` module, which loads the environment variables from the `.env` file created earlier.
+This snippet then checks whether the environment variables are properly configured.
+Paste in the following snippet into the `transfer.ts` file:

 ```ts
 // transfer.ts